buoyancy99/MineTorch/tutorials/how_to_create_minetorch/README.md

 I will explain details about creating Dense layer Block which can create Dense Layer according to the Pytorch Model in Python.

-Our Goal is to create a Dense Layer Block which can take three input:
+Our Goal is to create a Dense Layer Block which can take two input:
 1. In: Input Dimension of Dense Layer
 2. Out: Output Dimension of Dense Layer
-3. Activation: Give user a choice to select activation function like `Relu`, `Tanh`, and `Softmax`

 ### Step1.
 Clone Blockly Github Repository
 ```